kevinxu48/Data-410-Project-4/index.md

-# A Comparison Between Multivariate Regression Analysis and Gradient Boosting
+# Multivariate Regression Analysis and Gradient Boosting

 ## Multivariate Regression Analysis
 Multivariate regression is a regression technique that estimates a regression model with more than one dependent/response variable, while using more than one predictor variable in a multivariate regression model, the model is a multivariate multiple regression.